When Magnetic Field Lines Stretch, Snap, and Expand: A New Look at Solar Flares with L-maps: Abstract

 \section{Abstract}

 Understanding the three-dimensional evolution of coronal magnetic fields during solar flares remains challenging due to the lack of direct coronal field measurements.
 Here we combine data-driven MHD simulations of NOAA AR~11158 \citep{Fan2024} with flare-ribbon and coronal-dimming observations to investigate realistic coronal magnetic-field evolution during an X-class flare.
-We introduce {\it L-maps} — maps of the logarithm of magnetic field line lengths — as a diagnostic tool to track the dynamics of simulated coronal magnetic structures.
+We introduce {\it L-maps} — { maps of natural logarithm of magnetic field-line lengths} — as a diagnostic tool to track the dynamics of simulated coronal magnetic structures.
 Variations in L-maps identify flare ribbons through field-line shortening and coronal dimmings through field-line lengthening.
 Comparison with SDO/AIA observations demonstrates strong morphological and temporal agreement, validating the simulated field evolution.
 Applying K-means clustering to the L-map temporal profiles, we distinguish three stages of coronal evolution: (1) slow pre-flare rise phase, (2) flare reconnection accompanied by CME rise, and (3) post-reconnection CME expansion.
-We detect a slow pre-flare rise phase of magnetic fields lines routed in ribbon footpoints and identify a new phenomenon—{\it reconnection dimming}—a rapid expansion of reconnected inner flux-rope field lines during the impulsive phase.
+We detect a slow pre-flare rise phase of magnetic field lines routed in ribbon footpoints and identify {\it reconnection dimming}—{ area of rapid expansion of active-region core magnetic field lines during flare impulsive phase due to reconnection}.
 Our results show that L-maps provide a powerful and physically intuitive framework for bridging simulations and observations and for tracking the full three-dimensional evolution of coronal magnetic fields during flares.

 \keywords{Solar Flares --- Coronal Magnetic Fields --- Solar Eruptions --- Coronal Mass Ejections --- Flare Simulations}